 Two regional cases from the EU are presented in the second part of the book.
 The first is the case of Görlitz-Zgorzelec, which Anna Rogut and Friederike Welter present as an example of cross-border cooperation within an enlarged Europe (Chapter 4).
 There is a long history of cross-border cooperation in Görlitz-Zgorzelec, which includes institutional cooperation, in some cases funded through participation in EU programmes.
-Institutional cross-border cooperation has been accompanied by the development of spontaneous cooperation between companies and households, undertaken with or without the support of programmes and public resources.
+Institutional cross-border cooperation between companies and households, undertaken with or without the support of programmes and public resources.
 Prior to Poland's entry to the European Union, cross-border activity was stimulated by differences in prices, labour costs and regulations.
 However, in the post-accession period such differences have been gradually diminishing (European Commission, 2007; Rogut, 2008; Rokicki and Zołnowski, 2008), which in turn has led to a search for new sources of mutual benefit.